ICOET 2019 - Transportation Ecology Workshop

 A summary of the presentations with some key take-home messages.

 Wendy Collinson-Jonker manages the Endangered Wildlife Trust’s Wildlife and Transport Programme, a conservation NGO in South Africa.
 Most recently she inspired the first African Conference on Linear Infrastructure and Ecology (ACLIE).
 She and her organization developed the first systematic program for evaluating and mitigating wildlife-vehicle conflict (WVC) in Africa.
 She is a global expert in ways to report and evaluate WVC and will describe contemporary ways to collect data about wildlife mortality associated with linear infrastructure.
 She will discuss the importance of relationships with stakeholders ranging from industry to members of the public.

-Julia Kintsch is founder of Eco-Resolutions, a woman-owned ecological resource consulting company in Golden, Colorado.
-She works with private, government and nonprofit clients to achieve innovative conservation solutions in arenas ranging from transportation to energy to community planning.
+Julia Kintsch is an ecologist and the founder of ECO-resolutions ecological resource consulting based in Golden, Colorado.
+Her work focuses on minimizing and mitigating impacts to wildlife and ecological systems from transportation, recreation and development.
 She combines technical expertise with collaborative problem-solving for clients interested in efficiency, economy and ecosystem health.
-She has extensive experience in developing guidelines and recommendations for road-wildlife mitigation and will share this experience and knowledge with workshop participants.
+She has extensive experience in bringing partners together to develop mitigation solutions to address wildlife-highway conflict and will share this experience and knowledge with workshop participants.